Eight Springtime Fruits & Vegetables to Cook with

 Enjoy these delicious, seasonal produce to support a healthful diet.

 Fresh, local foods that are picked at their prime not only offer the best nutritional value, but superior flavor and taste.
-Stephanie Miezin, Director of Nutrition at Canyon Ranch, shares why she looks forward to eating these eight different produce offerings each spring.
+Our nutritionists share why they look forward to eating these eight different produce offerings each spring.

 Tender, earthy, and sweet, asparagus is an exceptional source of folate.
 Also known as vitamin B9, folate is essential for DNA synthesis and repair, as well as brain development and function.
 Asparagus is also rich in prebiotic fiber, which can improve diversity and resilience of the gut microbial community, or microbiota.